(SIBO) Small Intestinal Bacterial Overgrowth

 Here again- diet is only the tip of the ice berg- a person with SIBO may also have histamine intolerance, they may have a gluten sensitivity, you may even be sensitive to food that are very similar to gluten- we call this Gluten Cross Reactivity–

-You may have a leaky gut, You may have a problems with fermented foods and Lectins and many other foods (Resins and Gums) that are sometimes permissible on a low FODMAP diet.
+You may have a leaky gut, You may have a problems with fermented foods and Lectins and many other food additives that are sometimes permissible on a low FODMAP diet.

 Another words, just because on paper it says you can eat those foods, does not mean that you immune system is not reacting to those foods on the inside.